johnwdubois/rezonator/README.md

-## Rezonator: Exploring the dynamics of human engagement
+## Rezonator: Dynamics of human engagement

 Welcome to Rezonator!